History of the Jews in England (1066–1290): Edward I and the Expulsion

-Edward I was the first English monarch to use anti-semitism as an instrument of state policy.
+Edward I was the first English monarch to use antisemitism as an instrument of state policy.

 Edward I is noted for his violence against the Welsh and Scots, but his reputation concerning the Jews is not well recognized.
 This has been a matter of controversy for scholars concerned with Jewish history, who see a blind spot in works of general history failing to explain his actions and prejudices.
 For contemporaries, however, his reputation was noted, and the events of the Expulsion even seen in a global context; for instance in the widely circulated Commendatio lamentabilis (Note: In full, the Commendatio lamentabilis in transitu magni regis Edwardi) dedicated to him after his death, he was said to be greater than the Pharaohs for his expulsion of the Jewry.

-Edward can be said to be the first English monarch to use anti-Semitism as an instrument of government policy.
+Edward can be said to be the first English monarch to use antisemitism as an instrument of government policy.
 Prior to his reign, Kings had generally tried to preserve their ability to extract taxation from Jews, so had acted to limit violence and other attacks on them.
-Anti-Semitism had been utilised by opponents to the crown, rather than by the crown itself, but during the reign of Edward I anti-Semitism was "deliberately deployed and developed in the interests of the English state".
+Antisemitism had been utilised by opponents to the crown, rather than by the crown itself, but during the reign of Edward I antisemitism was "deliberately deployed and developed in the interests of the English state".
 Edward began to take measures which were designed to focus discontent on Jews, or to take credit for acting against them; most significantly through the allegations of coin-clipping which labelled the entire Jewish community as criminals.
 He also appears to have taken a strong interest in specific actions taken against Jews, such as in cases of alleged blasphemy by Jews.